Ottorino Respighi: Rise to fame, 1918–1925

-An important milestone in Respighi's career took place when Arturo Toscanini asked the composer to have one of his compositions performed in a series of twelve concerts in Milan in February 1918.
-Respighi reluctantly picked Fountains of Rome, which had thus far only been performed at its 1917 premiere.
-The concert was a huge success and placed Respighi as one of the leading Italian composers of the early 20th century, prompting the start of a longterm, though sometimes tumultuous, relationship with Toscanini.
-Two months after the concert, Respighi allowed Casa Ricordi to publish the score of the tone poem in a deal that granted the composer 40% of the rental and performance rights of the work.
-Respighi succumbed to illness soon after with a mild case of Spanish flu.
-By the summer of 1918, Respighi had entered negotiations to translate and publish Italian versions of Theory of Harmony (1922) by composer Arnold Schoenberg and a book on musical counterpoint by Sergei Taneyev, but these never materialised.
+A turning point in Respighi's career arrived in February 1918, when conductor Arturo Toscanini had asked him to select a composition to be performed in a series of 12 concerts in Milan.
+He reluctantly picked Fountains of Rome, which had thus far only been performed at its 1917 premiere.
+The concerts were a huge success and placed Respighi as one of the leading Italian composers of the early 20th century, prompting the start of a longterm, though sometimes tumultuous, relationship with Toscanini.
+Several months later Respighi secured a deal with Casa Ricordi to publish the work that granted him 40% of the rental and performance rights.
+Later in 1918 he succumbed to illness with a mild case of the Spanish flu, and entered negotiations to translate and publish Theory of Harmony (1922) by Arnold Schoenberg and a book on counterpoint by Sergei Taneyev, but these never materialised.

-In the summer of 1919, Respighi reconnected with Diaghilev in Naples to discuss another commission for the Ballets Russes.
-This time, Diaghilev wished to stage a revised version of Le astuzie femminili by Domenico Cimarosa, which concluded with a series of dances based on Russian musical themes.
-Respighi accepted, and provided new arrangements of the ballet score which premiered in Paris in 1920.
-Respighi was also commissioned to score for a revival of La serva padrona by Giovanni Paisiello, which also had a Russian connection.
-He delivered the finished manuscript one month late, in March 1920.
-However, Diaghilev had decided against a full stage production and used the music as part of a series of different songs and dance numbers.
-The score was shelved and considered lost until it was rediscovered 90 years later, after which it was performed in full in August 2014 in Bologna.
+In the summer of 1919, Respighi accepted a second commission from Diaghilev for the Ballets Russes: a revised version of Le astuzie femminili by Domenico Cimarosa that concludes with a series of dances based on Russian musical themes, to which Respighi provided new arrangements of the score.
+The ballet premiered in Paris in 1920.
+Respighi agreed to produce a score for a revival of La serva padrona by Giovanni Paisiello, which was to also have a Russian connection.
+He delivered the manuscript in March 1920, one month late.
+However, Diaghilev had decided against a full stage production and used Respighi's music as part of a series of different songs and dance numbers.
+The score was considered lost until it was rediscovered 90 years later and performed in its entirety in Bologna in 2014.
+In 1922, Respighi composed the opera La bella dormente nel bosco for Vittorio Podrecca's puppet company, itself based on the fairy tale "Sleeping Beauty".

-In January 1921, Respighi and Elsa began their first tour as joint performers, marking Elsa's debut as a performing concert artist.
-They were joined by violinist Mario Corti.
+In January 1921, Respighi and Elsa embarked on their first concert tour as joint performers with violinist Mario Corti.
+It was Elsa's debut as a live performing artist.
 The tour saw dates across Italy, followed by Prague, Brno, and Vienna.
-The time away from his teaching duties at the Liceo Musicale in Rome led to his employers issuing a letter suggesting he return to fulfil them for the remaining months of the academic year.
-By 1921, Respighi had begun a lifelong friendship with the writer and journalist Claudio Guastalla, who encouraged him to compose a new opera and offered to write its libretto.
-This created a spell of productivity and Respighi eagerly completed Belfagor, his first opera in a decade, without the spells of depression that usually affected him once he had finished a work.
-Guastalla would exclusively write the libretto for all of Respighi's future operas, and influence the conception or programmes for some of his non-operatic compositions.
+Respighi's employers at the Liceo Musicale were not happy with his extended absence, and sent him a letter suggesting he returned to fulfil his teaching duties for the remainder of the academic year.
+By 1921, Respighi had begun a lifelong friendship with the writer and journalist Claudio Guastalla, who suggested he compose a new opera and offered to write the libretto.
+This sparked a period of creativity and Respighi finished Belfagor, his first opera in a decade, without the spells of depression that usually fell upon him after a piece was finished.
+It premiered in Milan in April 1923.
+Guastalla produced the libretti for all four subsequent operas from Respighi and influenced the conception, or programmes for, some of his non-operatic compositions.